A close-up blue British Shorthair meowing.

 Full of British reserve, the Shorthair has a quiet voice and is an undemanding companion.
 He doesn’t require a lap, although he loves to sit next to you.
 Being a big cat, he isn’t fond of being carried around.

 This is a cat with a moderate activity level.
-He’s energetic during kittenhood, but usually starts to settle down by the time he is a year old.
+He’s energetic during kittenhood but usually starts to settle down by the time he is a year old.
 More mature British Shorthairs are usually couch potatoes, but adult males occasionally behave like goofballs.
 When they run through the house, they can sound like a herd of elephants.
 British Shorthairs are rarely destructive; their manners are those of a proper governess, not a soccer hooligan.
 They welcome guests confidently.

 British Shorthair Health

 • Gingivitis: Gingivitis in cats is a common dental issue involving inflammation of the gums.
-It is primarily caused by the accumulation of plaque, a sticky film composed of bacteria, saliva, and food particles that forms on the teeth.
+It is primarily caused by the accumulation of plaque, a sticky film composed of bacteria, saliva, and food particles that form on the teeth.
 When not removed through regular brushing or dental care, plaque can mineralize into tartar (also called calculus), leading to irritation of the gums and subsequent gingivitis.

 • Hypertrophic Cardiomyopathy: Hypertrophic cardiomyopathy (HCM) is a common heart condition in cats that affects the structure of the heart muscle.
 It involves the thickening (hypertrophy) of the heart’s muscular wall, specifically the left ventricle.
 This thickening can lead to various complications, including impaired heart function and potential heart failure.